 The vintage JVC cassette deck is still in regular use to this day.

-Starting out as an artist in early age, Sabine never stopped being creative.
+Starting out as at an artist in early age, Sabine never stopped being creative.

 Growing up in the blooming city of Berlin, she enjoyed attending concerts of different styles of music.
-She always loved good music, so she got her first turntable with 15 and collected vinyl records ever since.
+She always loved good music, so she got her first turntable when she was 15 and has been collecting vinyl records ever since.
 Using her experience in painting, she painted the cover artwork for several vinyl record releases on FWRL records, and printed the labels with old fashioned manual type setting.

 At Magnetic Fidelity, Sabine is in charge of authoring for audio CD and other digital formats, using exclusively GNU/Linux based systems.
-Her role extends also to PR, customer care, accounting and graphic design as well as maintaining the Magnetic Fidelity website.
+Her role extends also to PR, customer care, CAD design, accounting and graphic design as well as maintaining the Magnetic Fidelity websites.